-Results in handwriting legibility and proficiency can be seen in as little as 30 days with regular practice.
+Results in handwriting legibility and proficiency can be seen in 30 days or less with regular practice.

-Chaya Gottesman is the first Occupational Therapist in the State of New York with a certification in the evidence-based-program, Size Matters Handwriting Program (SMHP).
+Chaya Gottesman is proud to be the first Occupational Therapist in the State of New York with a certification in the evidence-based-program, Size Matters Handwriting Program (SMHP).

-SMHP, created by Doctor Beverly H. Moskowitz, is the most efficient way to create confident handwriters.
-When "Dr. Bev" saw that when the focus was simply shifted from letter FORMATION to letter SIZE the students' writing became more readable.
+SMHP, created by Doctor Beverly H. Moskowitz, is the most efficient way to create confident hand writers.
+"Dr. Bev" saw that when the focus was simply shifted from letter FORMATION to letter SIZE the students' writing became more readable.
 Her method has since been backed by the largest research study done in handwriting

 HOW IT WORKS